Shesky17/pyrhyme/README.md

 # pyrhyme

-A simple Python program that find rhyming words.
+A simple Python program that finds rhyming words.